kevin-o-lewis/Predicting-Astrological-Signs/README.md

  7   drugs        45866 non-null  object
  - filled nulls with "no answer"

  8   education    53318 non-null  object
+ - filled nulls with "no answer"

  9   ethnicity    54266 non-null  object

  10  height       59943 non-null  float64
+ - filled nulls with mean (68)
+ - replaced outliers (defined as singular occurances) with mean (68)

  11  income       59946 non-null  int64
+ - 48442 nulls entered as -1
+ - nulls account for ~80% of column data
+ - Removed column

  12  job          51748 non-null  object
+ - filled nulls with "no answer"

  13  last_online  59946 non-null  object
+ - skip for now

  14  location     59946 non-null  object
+ - skip for now

  15  offspring    24385 non-null  object
+ - filled nulls with "no answer"

  16  pets         40025 non-null  object
+ - filled nulls with "no answer"

  17  religion     39720 non-null  object
+ - filled nulls with "no answer"
+ - split into two columns, one for religion, one for how serious they take it.
+ - example: {religion:'catholicism but not too serious about it'} becomes {religion_actual: 'catholicism', religion_seriousness: 'but not too serious about it'}

  18  sign         48890 non-null  object
  19  smokes       54434 non-null  object
  20  speaks       59896 non-null  object